 You, however, don’t want to settle on a niche that’s too small as you wouldn’t have enough audience to turn your blog into a business.
 Find a niche that’s somewhere in the middle, as you’ll be able to monetize it much faster.

-Settle on the niche that you love and Knowledgeable about: writing blog recipes about foods that you have never made can be pretty exhausting, so, by focusing on an area where you are an expert in, you not only give yourself an easier time creating content, but you also ensure that you provide your readers with knowledge that you can back up.
+Settle on the niche that you love and are Knowledgeable about: writing blog recipes about foods that you have never made can be pretty exhausting, so, by focusing on an area where you are an expert, you not only give yourself an easier time creating content, but you also ensure that you provide your readers with knowledge that you can back up.

 To make this process even easier, I’ve gone ahead and brainstormed a few niche ideas for you:

 |Cook wear||Dinner Wear|